Alejandro Nolasco: Early life and writings

+Political career

 In 2017, Nolasco moved to Teruel in Aragon, where he set up a law firm.
 He was Vox's candidate for mayor of his adopted city in the 2019 Spanish local elections, being the only member of the party voted onto the city council; he was also an unsuccessful candidate for the Congress of Deputies in the April and November 2019 general elections, running in the Teruel constituency.

 Nolasco became president of Vox in the Province of Teruel in 2020.
 He ran simultaneously for mayor of Teruel and President of the Government of Aragon in May 2023.
 In the local election, his party increased to two councillors, while in the regional election his list came third, increasing its seats in the Cortes of Aragon from three to seven.

 Jorge Azcón, leader of the People's Party (PP) wished to govern alone in a minority government, but ended up forming a coalition government with Vox.
 Vox received two ministries, including Nolasco as vice president.
 Nolasco was also Minister of Territorial Development, Depopulation and Justice, while Ángel Samper Secorún, an independent nominated by Vox, was Minister of Agriculture.

 In July 2024, Nolasco resigned from the government due to a dispute with the PP's decision to accommodate 20 unaccompanied migrant children (known in Spain by the acronym mena for Menor extranjero no acompañado).
 He said "Now they are 20 but tomorrow they could be 40, 100 or 1,000.
 If they rape, murder or rob it won't be on my conscience".

+Vox opposed Azcón's budget for Aragon in December 2025, following which the regional president dissolved the legislature and called a snap election for February.
+While the three biggest parties were again the PP, Spanish Socialist Workers' Party (PSOE) and Vox, the first two lost seats while Vox doubled its seats to 14.
+The 17.9% vote share surpassed the 2023 Murcian regional election as Vox's best percentage in a regional election.
+Vox surpassed the PSOE in 26% of municipalities, including the third-biggest, Teruel.
+His party formed with the PP Azcón's second government, taking three out of nine ministries, including Nolasco as vice president and minister of deregulation, welfare and family.
+In August 2026, following the 2026 Ceuta migrant crisis, Nolasco announced Aragon's position that it would not contribute to the hosting of unaccompanied migrant minors.